robertmeta/swiftmac/WORKLOG.md

 =======
 2023-04-02 - Robert Melton
 --------------------------
+ - Realized after I did the debugging work that it was the dumbest possible way, need to make it a function that can write to a file that it pulls the name from environment
  - I now understand why so many commands for setting the voice come in, it is as a soft reset of the voice server, better implemented with [[reset 0]]